-To initiate paper secondary confirmation, you must complete a Form G-845S and send it to the USCIS field office for your area within ten business days of receiving the student's documentation.
-The G-845S ("Document Verification Request") is a standard form that asks the USCIS to confirm the noncitizen's immigration status.
+To initiate paper secondary confirmation, you must complete a Form G-845S and send it to the USCIS field office for your area.
+The G-845S ("Document Verification Request") is a standard form that asks the File Control Office at the USCIS to confirm the noncitizen's immigration status.

 To complete the G-845S, fill in each item on the top half of the form.
 You must enter the A-Number in box 1.
-For box 6 you must provide the 15-digit DHS verification number that is printed on the SAR and ISIR.
+For box 6 you must provide the 15-digit DHS verification number that is printed on the

+SAR and ISIR.
 Secondary confirmation requests without this number will be returned unprocessed.
 "Education Grant/Loans/Work Study" must be marked in box 8, "Benefits."
 You must state your name as the submitting official and your school's name as the submitting agency.

 Photocopies of the front and back sides of the student's immigration document must be attached to the G-845S.
 Be sure to submit each pertinent visa and immigration document along with the form; the G-845S submitted by itself can't be used to determine FSA eligibility.
-A student who lost documents or surrendered them when entering prison is responsible for getting copies of them before the G-845S is submitted.
-(See "Replacing Lost DHS Documents" on p.
-35.)
+A student who has lost documents or surrendered these documents when entering prison is responsible for obtaining copies of these documents before the G-845S is submitted.
+(See "Replacing Lost USCIS Documents.")
 You can request copies of immigration documents directly from penal institutions at the request of the student.
-Send the completed G-845S and attachments to the field office serving the prison's locale.
+You must send the completed G-845S and attachments to the File Control Office serving the prison's locale no more than 10 business days after receiving the documentation from the student.

 Noncitizens may also present other pertinent documents, such as marriage records or court orders, that indicate the identity or United States residency of the holder.
-Although these documents may not serve as adequate proof of immigration status, copies of them should be submitted with the G-845S, as they may be useful to the status verifier.
+Although these documents may not serve as adequate proof of immigration status, copies of these documents should also be submitted along with Form G-845S, as they may prove useful to the USCIS status verifier in the paper secondary confirmation process.

-A status verifier at the district USCIS office will search the student's record to confirm his immigration status, complete the "USCIS Response" section, and send the G-845S back to your office, generally within ten working days of receipt.
-We recommend that you document any mailings to the USCIS and, if you haven't heard back, that you call its office to make sure the G-845S was received.
-If you don't receive a response from the USCIS after at least 15 working days (ten working days plus five days' mail time) from the date you sent the G-845S, review the file and use your best judgment to determine whether the student meets the eligible noncitizen requirements based on the documentation the student provided and the information in this chapter.
-If you believe that the student meets the requirements, make any disbursement for which he is otherwise eligible; however, you must note in the student's file that USCIS exceeded the time allotment and that noncitizen eligibility was determined without their verification.
+A status-verifier at the District USCIS Office will search the student's record to confirm his immigration status.
+The status-verifier at the citizenship and immigration office completes the "INS Response" (the form still uses "INS" because it has not yet been updated) section of the G-845S and sends it back to your office, generally within 10 working days of receipt.
+We recommend that you document any mailings to the USCIS and call that office, if you haven't heard back, to make sure that the G-845S was received.
+If you don't receive a response from the USCIS within 15 working days (10 working days plus 5 days' mail time) of the date you sent the G-845S, you should review the file and use your best judgment to determine whether the student meets the eligible noncitizen requirements based on the documentation the student provided and the information in this chapter.
+If you believe that the student meets the requirements, you can make any disbursement for which the student is otherwise eligible; however, you must note in the student's file that USCIS exceeded the time allotment and that noncitizen eligibility was determined without their verification.